paulscherrerinstitute/mflow_nodes/README.md

 will not stop by itself.
 - **process\_uid**: UID to run the processor process.
 - **process\_gid**: GID to run the processor process.
+- **disable\_processing"**: If True, receive but not process the messages.
+Used for debugging other components.

 ## Testing tools
 There are 2 executable scripts to test your setup and debug any potential issues on the network: